cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 1. Under the Method Summary section, you will notice that only some of the methods contain Javadoc comments.
-We intentionally left out the comments for the `setRadius`, `getDiameter` and `getArea` methods to give you an opportunity to write your own Javadoc comments.
+We intentionally left out the comments for the `setRadius`, `getDiameter` and `getArea` methods to allow you to write your own Javadoc comments.

 1. Before adding comments to `Circle.java`, take a moment to look at the Method Detail section of the website.
 Compare a documented method (`getRadius` or `getPerimeter`) to an undocumented method.